WojciechMula/toys/iterater-over-bits/README.txt

         }
     }

 Tests & results
 --------------------------------------------------------------------------------

 Tests check different vectors sizes (given in bits) and various fill factors.

-Below are unprocessed outputs from ``make``.
-The number in parentheses next to "better" timing is the speed-up factor.
+The action which is performed for each bit is storing the index in an auxiliary table.

 Core i5 M540 @ 2.53GHz
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 include core-i5-m540.txt

 Skylake Core i7-6700 CPU @ 3.40GHz
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~